-The British Ports Association (BPA) has today published an economic recovery plan for government that highlights how investment in ports can play a part in the UK’s healing from the deepest economic shock in living memory.
+In May the British Ports Association (BPA) has published an economic recovery plan for government that highlights how investment in ports can play a part in the UK’s healing from the deepest economic shock in living memory.
 Included in the proposals are a Green Maritime Fund to drive sustainable development and help stimulate growth consistent with Net Zero aims.
 A key message is to energise our ports by igniting their potential to fire up the economy.

 The document outlines a framework for recovery, providing government with ideas on how to unlock the untapped potential of UK ports to drive growth; supporting a recovery process that brings all of the regions of the UK along with it - to create a stronger Britain than ever before.
 It focuses on three key areas to kick start economic activity:

 - Continued medium-term cash flow and business support

 - A massive scaling up of the UK’s infrastructure ambitions including a Green Maritime Fund for sustainable development